-What questions do you have about the Facebook Papers?
-Ask The Post.
+What happens next?
+We answer your questions about the Facebook Papers.

 Here’s what we know: Facebook eased up efforts to police misinformation and hate speech in the months before the Jan.
 6 insurrection.
 At times, Mark Zuckerberg’s public remarks contradict, downplay or fail to disclose the company’s own findings about the safety of its products.
 And Facebook’s algorithms prioritized polarizing, divisive posts over what users liked on the news feed.

 What questions do you have so far?
-The Post’s Elizabeth Dwoskin and Cat Zakrzewski will answer your questions on Tuesday at 3 p.m.
-Eastern.
-Dwoskin is The Post’s Silicon Valley correspondent and has been reporting on the spread of misinformation on Facebook.
-Zakrzewski reports on the efforts in Washington to regulate Silicon Valley companies.
+The Post’s Elizabeth Dwoskin and Cat Zakrzewski answered your questions on Tuesday.
+Here are some of the questions they answered:

-Send us your question below.
-The question box includes a space for your name, but this is optional.
-Your question may be edited for accuracy and clarity

 Looking for more?
 Read more of our coverage: